A timeline of the behind-the-scenes controversies plaguing Don’t Worry Darling

 July 2019 –The film is announced

-Wilde was confirmed to be directing the film, from a story concieved by Carey and Shane Van Dyke.
+Wilde was confirmed to be directing the film, from a story conceived by Carey and Shane Van Dyke.
 It was also suggested that Wilde was going to star in the project.

 Early 2020 – Olivia Wilde splits from her long-term partner